Lilian-Waitiki/Healthcare-Analysis/README.md

 🧍‍♀️ **Patient behaviour analysis** - Unique patients readmitted over time and how long each of them has stayed at the facility.<br>

 ---
-## Tables
+## 🗂️Data Overview
-- `encouters` - Patients encouters as they visit the hospital
+- `encounters` - Patients encouters as they visit the hospital (27,891 entries)
-- `organizations` - hospital details
+- `organizations` - hospital details (1 entry)
-- `patients` - patients demographic data
+- `patients` - patients demographic data (973 entries)
-- `payers` - insurance payer data
+- `payers` - insurance payer data (10 entries)
-- `procedures` - Patient procedure data including surgeries.
+- `procedures` - Patient procedure data including surgeries (47,701 entries)

+---
+## 📊Key Findings
+- The analysis revealed important trends in hospital encounters and patient readmissions.
+Nearly **49% of encounters lacked payer coverage**, highlighting potential gaps in insurance access or billing processes.<br>
+- About **773 unique patients experienced over 17,000 readmissions within 30 days**, suggesting chronic conditions or inadequate follow-up care.
+Several patients showed high-frequency readmissions, often associated with repeated procedures such as anxiety and depression assessments, dialysis, and cardiovascular treatments — pointing to ongoing health management needs.
+- Overall, the results emphasize the importance of improved discharge planning, early intervention programs, and predictive monitoring to reduce preventable readmissions and enhance patient outcomes

 ---
 ## Tools used